UNNATURAL:

 Eating More Naturally

 Our technology-based world is here to stay.
-Civilization is not going to devolve back into some form of preindustrial way of life, because that is not what people want.
-Yet in a world where happiness, satisfaction, and the simple pleasures of life are in short supply, the thirst for change is strong.
-By carefully exploring, analyzing, and comprehending our human natures—and by understanding the changes in modern culture that have stifled and frustrated our natural human needs—modern society can chart a path to the creation of new cultural traditions.
-By doing so, we can restore much of the harmony that has been lost between our inherited human natures and the technological world that we have created and begin to restore the human happiness that we are tragically now in the process of losing.
+Civilization is not going to devolve back into some form of preindustrial way of life, because that is not what most people want.
+Yet in a world where happiness, satisfaction, and the simple pleasures of life are often in short supply, the thirst for change is strong.
+By exploring, analyzing, comprehending, and acknowledging our inherited human natures—and by understanding how modern culture has stifled and frustrated our natural human needs—modern society could chart a path to new cultural traditions and a more natural way of life.
+In doing so, we might begin once more to find the harmony that has been lost between our inherited human natures and the technological world that we have created—and by doing so, to restore the human happiness that we are so tragically in the process of losing.